-EC ↔ PPM
+EC to PPM Calculator (Hydroponics EC ↔ PPM Converter)

 Nutrient Concentration Calculator